-Qualified Medicare Beneficiary (QMB) Program-If you're eligible, the QMB Program helps pay for Part A and/or Part B premiums.
+1. Qualified Medicare Beneficiary (QMB) Program: If you're eligible, the QMB Program helps pay for Part A and/or Part B premiums.
 In addition, Medicare providers aren't allowed to bill you for Medicare deductibles, coinsurance, and copayments when you get services and items Medicare covers, except outpatient prescription drugs.
-Pharmacists may charge you up to a limited amount (no more than \$3.70 in 2017) for prescription drugs covered by Medicare Part D. (If you have QMB, you automatically get Extra Help.
-See page 97.)

 To make sure your provider knows you have QMB, show both your Medicare and Medicaid or QMB card each time you get care.
 If you get a bill for medical care Medicare covers, call your provider about the charges.
-If you have Original Medicare, show your provider your Medicare Summary Notice (see page 63).
+If you have Original Medicare, show your provider your Medicare Summary Notice (see page 52).
 It will show you have QMB and that you shouldn't be billed.
 Tell them that you have QMB and can't be charged for Medicare deductibles, coinsurance, and copayments.
-If this doesn't resolve the billing problem, call 1-800-MEDICARE.
+If this doesn't resolve the billing problem, call 1-800-MEDICARE (1-800-633-4227).
+TTY users can call 1-877-486-2048.
 Medicare will ask the provider to stop improper billing, and refund any incorrect payments you made.
 If you're in a Medicare Advantage Plan, call your plan.

-- 2. Specified Low-Income Medicare Beneficiary (SLMB) Program- Helps pay Part B premiums only. - 3.
-Qualifying Individual (QI) Program-Helps pay Part B premiums only.
-You must apply each year for QI benefits and the applications are granted on a first-come first-served basis. - 4.
-Qualified Disabled and Working Individuals (QDWI) Program Helps pay Part A premiums only.
+- 2. Specified Low-Income Medicare Beneficiary (SLMB) Program: Helps pay Part B premiums only. - 3.
+Qualifying Individual (QI) Program: Helps pay Part B premiums only.
+You must apply each year for QI benefits and the applications are granted on a first-come, first-served basis. - 4.
+Qualified Disabled and Working Individuals (QDWI) Program: Helps pay Part A premiums only.
 You may qualify for this program if you have a disability and are working.